mrisher/smtp-sts/mta-sts.md

 permanently failing to deliver the message.
 This allows implementing domains to update long-lived policies on the fly.

+Finally, in both `enforce` and `report` modes, failures to deliver in compliance with the applied policy result in failure reports to the policy domain, as described in the TLSRPT specification (TODO: add ref).

 ## MX Preference

 When applying a policy, sending MTAs SHOULD select recipient MXs by first